 The best thing you can do to ensure that your water is not contaminated with chromium-6 is to make sure that your municipal water is filtered.
 If you are concerned, you can test your water to ensure that your chromium-6 level isn’t too high.
 Water departments do test for chromium-6, and the Environmental Protection Agency (EPA) recommends that water contain less than 100 parts per billion (ppb) of chromium, both versions included.
 Anything higher than 100 ppb is not safe.
 However, since these standards were set in 1991, they may be ripe for re-evaluation 31 years later.

 Chromium-6 is just one of many contaminants that threaten to pollute our water.
 But with education, prevention and filtration, you can keep your water clean of chemicals, minerals and other substances that would threaten your water supply.
-If you’d like to learn more about how King Water Filtration can help, contact us at 855-957-2166 or through our online page.
+If you’d like to learn more about how Freedom Water Systems can help, contact us at 855-957-2166 or through our online page.